 Providers of Basic Retail service, Switched Access service and Wholesale service are required to file tariffs using the DPS Electronic Tariff System (ETS).

 The petitioner must be registered to file a tariff.
 Follow the linked guide above on how to register to file tariffs using the Department’s ETS.
-Additional ETS questions can be directed to Judy Sylvester at (518) 473-8074 or by email to email@example.com.
+Additional ETS questions can be directed to Carol McTague at (518) 473-8074 or by email to firstname.lastname@example.org.

-As an aid to companies seeking certification, the Commission has provided a model retail tariff, a model basic service tariff and a model access tariff as well as an outline of information required in a CSG (if applicable) for companies seeking certification as a non-basic retail services provider.
+As an aid to companies seeking certification, the Commission has provided a model retail tariff, and model basic service tariff as well as an outline of information required in a CSG (if applicable) for companies seeking certification as a non-basic retail services provider.
 The models are meant to help organize and structure the submission and are not intended to specify or limit what services offered.